 3. Once the ferment starts bubbling, I stir it less often—once a day.
 Ordinarily, when you ferment anything alcoholic, the last thing you want to attract are Acetobacter bacteria, which turn alcohol into vinegar when you expose your ferment to oxygen.
 Here, you want exactly that result.
 For this reason, a wide mouth vessel that exposes the surface area to the air works best.
 Fermentation times vary, but your vinegar will likely start to taste sour after about a week.

 4. Strain the fruit.
-I waited until the bubbling had long subsided (about three weeks) to strain (partially because I was busy), but you can strain earlier.
-Sally Fallon strains her pineapple vinegar after a mere three days BUT she adds whey to kickstart the fermentation.
-So I would guess a week without whey should suffice.
-At this point, the fruit will have no flavor.
+Wait until the bubbling has subsided (about two weeks) to strain.
+Sally Fallon strains her pineapple vinegar after a mere three days BUT she adds whey, which contains microbes that kickstart the fermentation.
+At the point of straining, the fruit will have no flavor.
 Compost the spent scraps.

-5. Bottle your vinegar IF YOU DETECT ZERO FIZZ.
+5. Bottle your vinegar if you detect zero fizz.
 Although you may see no evidence of bubbling, and believe the fermentation has ended, this may not be the case.
 To avoid messes—or worse, explosions—burp your jars regularly (i.e., open them).
 If you detect no fizziness, try burping them once every month or two just as a precaution.
-This vinegar keeps for months (at least).
+This vinegar keeps for a year (at least).

 As the vinegar ages, the acidity will increase.
 My first batch is nearly one month old and it’s very acidic, but less acidic than cider vinegar.
 I have found many purposes for it: